bvilayvong/osTicket-Ticket-Lifecycle-Examples/README.md

 <img src="https://iili.io/dVhEaWP.png" alt="screenshot-4">
 <br>
 <br>
-<p>You will get an check mark icon on screen that your support ticket request was created.</p>
+<p>You will get a checkmark icon on the screen that your support ticket request was created.</p>
 <br>
 <img src="https://iili.io/dVhEMdJ.png" alt="screenshot-5">
 <br>
-Some more form examples of a end user creating a ticket.
+Here are some more form examples of an end user creating a ticket.
 <br>
 <br>
 <img src="https://iili.io/dVhEWeR.png" alt="screenshot-6">
 <br>
 <br>
 <p>Once form have been filled by the end user.
-A check mark icon will appear with context that the ticket request was created and received by the support team.</p>
+A check mark icon will appear with the context that the ticket request was created and received by the support team.</p>
 <br>
 <img src="https://iili.io/dVhEXbp.png" alt="screenshot-7">